Raunds: Geography

 Raunds is situated 21 mi north-east of Northampton.
 The town is on the southern edge of the Nene Valley and surrounded by arable farming land.

-Nearest civilian airports are Luton 50 miles and East Midlands 65 miles.
+Nearest civilian airports are Luton 50 miles, Birmingham International Airport 62 miles and East Midlands 65 miles.

 Raunds is close to Stanwick Lakes, a country park developed from gravel pits and managed by the Rockingham Forest Trust.
 This park is internationally recognised for its birdlife and can be reached on foot from Raunds along Meadow Lane bridleway.

+On 9 August 1911 Raunds recorded 36.7 C, then the highest temperature recorded in the UK.
+The town jointly held the record with Canterbury, Kent for 79 years, only being broken in 1990.

 History

 In the mid-1980s, during sand excavations in the Nene Valley, the remains of a Roman villa were discovered.
 Excavation of the area, near Stanwick, was delayed by several years while archaeologists studied the remains.
 In 2002 Channel 4's Time Team excavated a garden and found remains of an Anglo-Saxon cemetery.

 The place-name Raunds is first attested in an Anglo-Saxon charter of c.
 972–992, where it appears as Randan.
 It appears as Rande in Domesday Book (1086); and as Raundes in a later survey of Northamptonshire.
 The name is the plural of the Old English rand, meaning "border".